 Quotes about the Science Media Centre

-“A decreasing pool of time-pressed UK science journalists no longer go into the field and dig for stories.
+- “A decreasing pool of time-pressed UK science journalists no longer go into the field and dig for stories.
 They go to pre-arranged briefings at the SMC … The quality of science reporting and the integrity of information available to the public have both suffered, distorting the ability of the public to make decisions about risk.”
-Connie St. Louis, Senior Lecturer and Director of MA in Science Journalism, City University London
+Connie St. Louis, City College of London, in CJR

-“The problem is not that they promote science, as they say they do, but that they promote pro-corporate science.”
-David Miller, Professor of Sociology, University of Bath, United Kingdom
+- “The problem is not that they promote science, as they say they do, but that they promote pro-corporate science.”
+David Miller, University of Bath, in SciDev

-“For those not blinded by the SMC’s dazzling aura, it appears that its covert purpose is to ensure that journalists and the media report scientific and medical matters only in a way that conforms to government and industry’s ‘policy’ on the issues in question.”
-Malcolm Hopper, Emeritus Professor of Medicinal Chemistry, University of Sunderland, UK
+- “For those not blinded by the SMC’s dazzling aura, it appears that its covert purpose is to ensure that journalists and the media report scientific and medical matters only in a way that conforms to government and industry’s ‘policy’ on the issues in question.”
+Malcolm Hooper, University of Sunderland, paper on CFS/ME

-“It is apparent that the agenda of SIRC, SMC and allied organisations is to support the UK government’s economic policy to promote Biotec and telecommunications technology.”
-Don Maisch, PhD
+- “It is apparent that the agenda of SIRC, SMC and allied organisations is to support the UK government’s economic policy to promote Biotec and telecommunications technology.”
+Don Maisch paper on cell phones

-“The scientific establishment, always politically naive, appears unwittingly to have permitted its interests to be represented to the public by the members of a bizarre and cultish political network.”
-George Monbiot, Guardian
+- “The scientific establishment, always politically naive, appears unwittingly to have permitted its interests to be represented to the public by the members of a bizarre and cultish political network.”
+George Monbiot, The Guardian

 SMC says it caps donations from any one company or institution to 5% of annual income in an effort to “protect from undue influence” – exceptions are made for larger donations from the Wellcome Trust and the UK government’s Department for Business, Energy and Industrial Strategy.